 Italy = Eataly

 To be fair, this place can make a girl want to THROW DOWN–especially right after work or during lunch hours.
-Be prepared for crowds and certainly no shortage of tourists, and yet we still insist it’s worth the wait for seriously authentic pizza, pasta, and focaccia.
-We also hear the gelato is pretty stellar, and are promising you here & now that it’s next on our list to try when we’re craving a touch of Roma in our lives.
+Be prepared for crowds, and certainly no shortage of tourists.
+And yet, we still insist it’s worth the wait for seriously authentic pizza, pasta, and focaccia.
+We also hear the gelato is pretty stellar.
+We are promising you here & now that it’s next on our list to try when we’re craving a touch of Roma in our lives.

 Runner up: Little Italy.
 The Feast of San Gennaro just wrapped, and we’ll tell you this much… our one attempt at visiting the feast was NOT a success.
-Picture this: two college freshman with two Spring Break-style plastic cups full of rum (which, we might add, tasted like gasoline) and zero patience for anyone involved.
+Picture this: two college freshman with two Spring Break-style plastic cups full of rum.
+We should mention: they tasted like gasoline.
+Each of us with zero patience for anyone involved.
 We would do anything for good pasta, though, so maybe next year?

 The Dingle Peninsula with Ryan’s Daughter

 When we were leaving Dingle, our B&B host recommended we check out a movie called Ryan’s Daughter that was filmed on the peninsula.
 Though we have yet to sit down and watch, the romantic & the hubs found a Ryan’s Daughter guaranteed to be up our alley… because they serve beer and free chips.
-The bartenders all sport Irish accents (even if they’re actually from Kalamazoo, Michigan, true story), and they make an insane version of Baby Guinness shots that involves shaved Kit Kat.
-Pair that with a big wooden bar and lots of Irish mementos splashed across the walls and we’ve got our second home on the UES.
+The bartenders all sport Irish accents, even if they’re actually from Kalamazoo, Michigan, true story.
+They also make an insane version of Baby Guinness shots that involves shaved Kit Kat.
+Pair that with a big wooden bar and lots of Irish mementos splashed across the walls?
+Well, we’ve got our second home on the UES.